Dave Rowntree: Political views

 Rowntree is an opponent of the death penalty and patron of Amicus, an organisation that provides legal representation to people on death row in the United States.

 In August 2014, Rowntree was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 Rowntree supported the Terminally Ill Adults (End of Life) Bill.
 He called the current UK laws banning assisted dying "psychopathic" and said the laws show "absolutely no empathy for the sufferer".

 Campaigns

 Rowntree has campaigned against prosecution of internet music filesharers.
 He is a member of the Advisory Council of the Open Rights Group, a United Kingdom-based digital rights NGO.
 When asked on Blur's website how he felt about their single "Out of Time" being leaked on the internet before its release, he replied "I'd rather it gushed".

-Rowntree is a founding director of the Featured Artists Coalition.
+Rowntree is a founding director of the Featured Artists' Coalition.

 In May 2016, he organised a celebrity "Star Boot Sale" to raise funds for mobile health clinics to help Syrian refugees and host Jordanians in need.
 Stars manning the stalls included Hot Chip, Melanie C, KT Tunstall and Badly Drawn Boy, with Phil Daniels as auctioneer for special lots, like Kylie Minogue's handbag.

+Rowntree attempted to initiate a class action against the Performing Rights Society over the allocation of unidentified royalties but the Competition Appeal Tribunal declined to pursue the matter in August 2025 and an application by Rowntree to the Court of Appeal in 2026 failed to overturn that decision.